agda/agda-pkg/README.md

 [![downloads](https://img.shields.io/pypi/dm/agda-pkg.svg)](https://pypistats.org/packages/agda-pkg)

-**Agda-pkg** is a tool to manage [Agda](http://github.com/agda/agda) libraries with extra features like installing libraries from different kind of sources.
+**Agda-pkg** is a simple tool to manage [Agda](http://github.com/agda/agda) libraries with extra features like installing libraries from different kind of sources.

 This tool does not modify `Agda` at all, it just manages systematically the directory `.agda` with `.agda/defaults` and `.agda/libraries` files used by